ZertoPublic/Z4K/docs/LogCollection.md

 #### Using Remote Log Collection

-Remote Log Collection allows customers to authorize Zerto Support engineers to collect logs from their environment.
+Remote Log Collection enables Zerto Support engineers to collect logs from a customer's environment.

 Run the following command to collect local logs remotely: